thetredev/steamcmd/README.md

 - Provides a `docker-entrypoint.sh` which itself is executed as `root` with always-correct timezone and ownership of server files
 - Tries to enable `128 tick` configurations by default (CS:GO).
 CS:S will default to 67 [because Valve said it's better this way (in 2010)](https://store.steampowered.com/oldnews/3976).

 The `/opt/server.sh` checks for the user executing it.
-If it's `root`, it executes itself as the `steamcmd` user via `exec runuser` to prevent ownership mismatch.
+If it's `root`, it executes itself as the `steamcmd` user via `exec gosu` to prevent ownership mismatch.

 ### Game server images
 - Based on the `srcds` image